haberdashPI/vscode-move-cursor-by-argument/plans.md

 - move to the first comma or bracket, if it's a bracket move to ending bracket and then contiuing moving, stop when we hit a comma

+- clean up repetative code (make a function)
+- get the backwards motion working
+- get selection within and around the argument working

+TODO: for the below I should really just combine custom word motion with bracket selection for this behavior

 for identifier + bracket motion:
 - move by word, then move by next brackets (I think I can already do this
 - move by word, move to brackets, select brackets, go back and add first